SPRINGMEYER LAW

 I would go deeper into an explanation of the differences between the two states, and I’d be happy to for my hourly rate, but the issue should be moot to most readers at this point.
 If your corporation is only held by a few people, you don’t run the same type of risk of derivative actions that would necessitate an inquiry into the nuanced differences of California and Delaware indemnification statutes.
 If you sit on a board of directors of a multi-billion dollar corporation and you vote for a strategic merger at a 200% premium for your stockholders, some stockholder somewhere will sue you.
 It’s inevitable, because there are hundreds of thousands or millions of stockholders and even at a .001% chance of winning the case, the multi-billion dollar judgment potential gives them some settlement value.

-Hostile Takeovers – Until your company is publicly traded, federal and state securities laws and your founder agreements will make this a moot point, also.
+Hostile Takeovers – Until your company is publicly traded, federal and state securities laws and contractual restrictions on transfer will make this a moot point, also.

-Franchise Tax and Other Costs – In addition to the Delaware franchise taxes, Delaware corporations doing business in California must file a California return and pay the minimum franchise tax of $800.
-Additionally, they must file as a foreign corporation doing business in California.
+Franchise Tax and Other Costs – In addition to the Delaware franchise taxes (minimum $275 or $400 per year), Delaware corporations conducting intrastate business in California must file a statement of qualification in California and pay the minimum franchise tax of $800.
 The Delaware corporation must pay to file in Delaware and must pay to run the corporation in California, which amounts to extra money in filing fees and extra administrative duties.
-The Delaware corporation must also have an in-state agent for service of process, which usually costs around $90 a year.
+The Delaware corporation must also maintain a registered agent in Delaware, which usually costs around $100 a year.

-For the tech startup companies I work with, I typically consider what type of securities are likely to be offered and sold for early stage financing.
-The intrastate exemption to federal securities laws can make finance transactions and equity compensation packages for employees in the State of California easier and cheaper to accomplish.
-However, a Delaware corporation in California would not be exempt from federal securities laws.
+The intrastate exemption to federal securities laws can make certain finance transactions and equity compensation a bit easier and cheaper to accomplish.
+However, a Delaware corporation in California would not benefit from the intrastate exemption to federal securities laws.
 Delaware corporations are also subject to lawsuits in Delaware.

 On the other hand…

-California requires a majority share of each class of stock to effect a corporate change like a merger, acquisition, or IPO.
-A VC firm might prefer a Delaware Corporation, which would be less likely to be required to have a separate class vote.
-California VC firms (of which there are many) are less likely to insist upon reincorporation in Delaware, but VC funds outside of the state very well might.
-Delaware laws are appealing for that reason to later round investors, plus they have done deals under Delaware law, meaning the transaction will be more familiar.
-Delaware is probably the best state for managers of public companies, so a company considering IPO might want to be a Delaware corporation.
-In either case, you can reincorporate in Delaware by creating a Delaware corporation and merging your California Corporation into it.
-Of course, this will entail several thousand dollars in legal fees.
+Furthermore, California requires a majority share of each class of stock to effect a corporate change like a merger, acquisition, or IPO, whereas Delaware corporate law allows all classes to vote together.
+Delaware laws are therefore preferrable to investors, who would not want exit options to be blocked by a single class (Common stock held by founders and employees).
+Delaware is generally the best state for managers of public companies, so a venture scale company with a viable chance of doing an IPO in the future might want to be a Delaware corporation.
+In either case, a company can "reincorporate" in Delaware through conversion, asset transfer, or by creating a Delaware corporation and merging the California corporation into it.
+Of course, this will entail some expense on the legal front.

-More often than not, I recommend that California founders incorporate in California and deal with Delaware reincorporation in the face of a multi-million dollar finance deal if the VC insists on it.
-If the company has ties with other states, expects early investments to trigger federal securities laws, or will likely be dealing with institutional investors in the upcoming months, I give more consideration to incorporating in Delaware.
+When founders are considering incorporating a company that is not venture scale, I usually recommend California incorporation.
+If they later decide to pursue a venture scale model, they can deal with reincorporation in Delaware in the face of a multi-million financing.
+If the company is pursuing a venture scale model, has ties with other states, expects early investments to trigger federal securities laws, or will likely be dealing with institutional investors in the upcoming months, I give more consideration to incorporating in Delaware from the outset.

 Related Articles: